 - Mail: As soon as you get the mail, head right to the recycling bin or garbage and toss all the junk mail- don’t even take it into the house with you, if possible.

-- School: Sort backpacks every day as they come in, have the kids do the homework ASAP and put it back into the backpack so it’s done and ready for the next day.
+- School: Sort backpacks every day as they come in, have the kids do the homework ASAP and put it back into the bag so it’s done and ready for the next day.
 If there are notes from teachers, permission slips, etc. sign them and put them right back in the backpack.
-Mark significant events on the calendar with correct info and toss the reminder.
+Mark significant events on the calendar with correct info and toss the remainder.
 Let go of all the drawings, crafty things, etc. that were just sent home for your inspection.
-If you find something special, take time to take a picture with your child holding it and spend time talking to your child about the project and then let it go.
+If you find something unique, take time to take a picture with your child holding it and spend time talking to your child about the project and then let it go.
 Click here to read about how our family generally deals with craft & art projects.

 - Church: If you can toss the papers you get from church before getting into the car, you will be one step ahead!
 Many churches are cutting back on the amount they hand out in the first place, which is excellent, but even Sunday School coloring sheets can pile up in the car and on the counters.
-If possible, take time at church to ask your children questions about their lesson, what is going on in the picture/craft project, what was really important about the story and what did your child find the most interesting.
+If possible, take time at church to ask your children questions about their lesson, what is going on in the picture/craft project, what was important about the story and what did your child find the most interesting.
 Then, make it a habit of throwing it away.
 (Gasp!
 Can you believe what I just said?!
 But remember, the important thing is talking to your child- if you just take the paper home and throw it away in a week, nothing significant would have taken place in conversation, but if you intentionally talk and ask questions and learn the lesson your child learn, you can toss that paper without guilt.)

 - Set a weekly time to catch up on paper.
 Make it a habit to deal with papers: take time out each week to pay bills, etc. that are waiting in your inbox.
 It’s easiest if it’s consistent, like every Saturday morning.
-Once you are in the habit of dealing with them weekly, it doesn’t take long and you should easily be done within 10 minutes.
+Once you are in the habit of dealing with them weekly, it doesn’t take long, and you should quickly be done within 10 minutes.
 Keep all your stamps and envelopes, extra checks, etc. in one area so you can sit down and take care of everything in one setting (rather than running all over the house finding things you need to finish the task).

-- Set as many statements as possible to “paperless”.
+- Set as many statements as possible to “paperless.”
 Many banks, credit card companies and various service companies are giving the option of paperless billing/statements.
-This is a wonderful option!
+What a wonderful option!
 You still need to set aside time each week to pay/view/respond as necessary.
-If you are an out-of-sight-out-of-mind type person, set up a regular routine of weekly bill paying or set up automatic bill pay through your bank.
+If you are an out-of-sight-out-of-mind type person, set up a routine of weekly bill paying or set up automatic bill pay through your bank.
 Depending on your email service you can have your e-statements automatically filtered into a separate “bill” folder in your email, making it very easy to find what you need and have your records all in one spot.